Wyoming State Statutes on Transparency, Accountability and Ethics

 (i) “Custodian” means the official custodian or any authorized person having personal custody and control of the public records in question;

-(ii) “Official custodian” means any officer or employee of the state or any agency, institution or political subdivision thereof, who is responsible for the maintenance, care and keeping of public records, regardless of whether the records are in his actual personal custody and control;
+(ii) “Official custodian” means any officer or employee of a governmental entity, who is responsible for the maintenance, care and keeping of public records, regardless of whether the records are in his actual personal custody and control;

 (iii) “Person in interest” means the person who is the subject of a record or any representative designated by the person, except if the subject of the record is under legal disability or is the dependent high school student of his parents, “person in interest” means the parent or duly appointed legal representative;